referbruv/SocialNinja/README.md

 # About the Boilerplate

-This boilerplate is a perfect starter for developers looking to implement OData.
+This boilerplate is a perfect starter for developers looking to implement Social Logins integration.
 The solution offers the following:

 1. Onion Architecture with defined layers for API, Persistence, Contracts and Migrations
 2. Implemented code for UnitOfWork with Repository